 Despite their importance, as many as 44% of B2B businesses fail to utilize landing pages as a marketing tool.
 You lose a lead every time a visitor is directed from a call-to-action to the homepage.
 Check out this article on landing page conversion rates for more information.

 The majority of B2B websites contain 6 or fewer landing pages.
-Although the higher number of landing pages brings more testing and work, it also contributes positively to conversion rates; landing page conversion statistics indicate that companies that increase the number of landing pages from 10 to 55 see a 55% increase in leads.
+Although the higher number of landing pages brings more testing and work, it also contributes positively to conversion rates; stats on landing page conversion rates indicate that companies that increase the number of landing pages from 10 to 55 see a 55% increase in leads.

 Creating specific landing pages for different campaigns and purposes leads to a higher conversion rate.
 Visitors appreciate seeing content that feels relevant to their visit, and that’s why those following conversion rate optimization trends have more landing pages.

-Instead of creating new landing pages for their new campaigns, 52% of marketers reuse existing ones.
+Instead of creating new landing pages for their new campaigns, 52% of digital marketing professionals reuse existing ones.
 This practice should be avoided, as it can easily increase the bounce rate.

 Knowing your market is the main element of any business activity.
 Implementing elements relevant to your field of business can cause a significant boost to conversions; landing page conversion rate statistics show that companies that deal with online tutoring were able to boost their conversions by 86% by implementing video to their landing pages.